awcarlsson/marius-api-doc/api.rst

     virtual EdgeList getEdges(Batch *batch)

-Get edges from the given batch.
+Get edges for a given batch.

 ===================  ==========  ===========
    Parameter         Type        Description
 -------------------  ----------  -----------
-batch                Batch*      Batch to sample from
+batch                Batch*      Batch to sample into
 ===================  ==========  ===========

 ===================  ===========
    Return Type       Description
 -------------------  -----------
-EdgeList             The edges from the batch
+EdgeList             Edges sampled for the batch
 ===================  ===========

 *************